Kevinw2013/Lann_documents/docs/configuration.md

 - We want to keep track of the number of annotated files finished by each annotator and how much time spent.
 - We want to let the team members know instantly when tasks are assigned or automatic quality test is finished.

-An overview dashboard is generated for the project to summarize the on-going tasks and progress of each annotator.
+An overview dashboard is provided for each project to summarize the on-going tasks and progress of each annotator.
 In addition, emails will be sent to annotators when new activities related to them happen in LANN.

 ## How Can LANN Help Me ?